gajabaar/gajabaar/apply.markdown

 *Do not fret about the form of submission as long as it shows the way you track your own knowledge-base.
-(example: a picture of a page from your notebook does not have a disadvantage over a blog submission for another applicant.)*
+(example: a picture of a page from your notebook does not have a disadvantage over a blog submission from another application.)*

 ### Technical
 Capture the Flag (CTF) is a competition that puts together a set of security puzzles